 Numerous examples are noted by Ross.
 Driving a car is simpler because of A. I. Using GPS maps shorten travel time, gauge traffic congestion, and locate lost devices.
-The obvious effect of the information-age is reduction in physical labor with employee job change, re-education, and re-employment.
+The obvious effect of information technology is reduction in physical labor with employee job change, reeducation camps, and new employment.
 This is a tough reality for today’s laborers; particularly those who work hard every day.
 The rise of A. I. contradicts the industrial age’s moral belief that character is enhanced by hard labor.

 The laborer says, “I am not going to lose my job to a machine”.
 From a production line laborer or steel worker of a certain age, it is a message once said by Luddites in the nineteenth century.
 In the industrial age Luddites began dismantling machinery that cost their jobs.

 Job upheaval is frightening.
 However, Ross suggests the information-age offers the greatest opportunity for the world since the industrial revolution.
 President Trump’s populist effort to turn back time creates false hope for many hard working Americans.